 The common causes of numbness or tingling sensation include:

-1. Hormonal changes, especially an increase in the levels of relaxin hormone that stretches the ligaments with growing pregnancy, may shift your center of gravity and affect your posture.
+1. Hormonal changes, especially an increase in the levels of hormone, such as relaxin, stretches the ligaments with growing pregnancy, may shift your center of gravity and affect your posture.
 This could lead to nerve compression (or pinching), resulting in pain and burning sensation around the thighs, legs, back, and buttocks (3).

 2. Bodily changes, Growth of the uterus could put pressure on the muscles, nerves, and ligaments, causing numbness and tingling sensations (1).

 3. Water retention that occurs in the second and third trimesters could cause swelling of hands and feet (4).
-This swelling may also contribute to numbness in the extremities and may put pressure or cause pain in the surrounding area (5).
+TAlso called edema, this swelling may contribute to numbness in the extremities and may put pressure or cause pain in the surrounding area (5).

 - Numbness or tingling in the thumb, index, middle finger, or radial half of the hand